 A regular part of this sequence is the continuation and improvement of listening, reading, writing, and comprehension in the target language.
 Students explore specific aspects about certain topics relevant to the target/second culture then examine various sources of information about those topics in textual form.
 This can include an introduction to literary readings about some of the topics examined during the course.
 An important objective of the texts used in these courses is the development of reading skills in the target language.

 Beyond this sequence, the student practices and improves conversational skills through contemporary cultural content and the use of critical thinking, reading, and analysis in the target/second language.
 The student continues to improve grammar in the target/second language through conversational exchanges and guided activities as well as reading and verbally interpreting articles containing content of contemporary interest.

 At or beyond this level the student could be able to gain "hands-on" experience with out-of-class opportunities such as volunteer work with populations who speak the target/second language or, strongly recommended, time abroad in a country where the main language is the one that the student is studying.

-Skills specifically addressed in second language course(s) at Mars Hill College for the candidate for teacher certification are as follows:
+Skills specifically addressed in second language course(s) at Mars Hill University for the candidate for teacher certification are as follows:

 •textual analysis, synthesis